6 Health Benefits Of Chickpeas (Chana) During Pregnancy

 Eating chickpeas as a part of a healthy, well-balanced diet during pregnancy is generally safe.
 However, eating them daily, especially in large amounts, may cause gastrointestinal issues.
 Thus, it is essential to eat chickpeas in moderation.

 Chickpeas during pregnancy can be a good source of important nutrients like iron, folate, potassium, protein, and fiber.
 It may prevent maternal and fetal complications such as anemia, gestational diabetes, and neural tube defects.
-Chickpeas can be added to salads, boiled, made into curries or dips such as Hummus.
+Chickpeas can be consumed when added to salads, boiled, and made into curries or dips such as hummus during pregnancy.
 However, if you have gastrointestinal problems or diarrhea, high-fiber-containing chickpeas are not suitable.
 Also, if you have an intolerance for legumes, chickpeas may cause allergic reactions such as bloating, itching, or fatigue and should be avoided.
 If you worry about missing any nutrients, speak to your doctor about using prenatal vitamins.

 Infographic: Benefits Of Chickpeas During Pregnancy And When To Avoid